-Respiratory: Protection is not required where ventilation is adequate.
+Respiratory: Protection is not required where adequate ventilation conditions exist.
 Use dust mask or other appropriate respiratory protection when engineering controls are not feasible or during operations that generate airborne concentrations exceeding the relevant standards.
 In closed areas, wear appropriate respiratory equipment, when necessary, to protect against ammonia fumes.

 A respiratory protection program that meets OSHA's 29 CFR 1910.134 requirements must be followed whenever workplace conditions warrant a respirator's use.